Post six of fourteen, in section About Awakening

 Antidotes

-These are some practices that are antidotes for welcoming the parts of you that have been closed.
+These are some practices that are antidotes for welcoming the parts of you that are shut down or repressed in some way.

 Here I have shared links to my practice guides and given an example of the Buddhist practice and therapeutic modalities that help open these aspects.